A family of heavenly metrics: Solutions with Euclidean signature

 with

-where prime denotes derivative with respect to argument.
+where primes denote derivatives of functions of a single variable.
+Here we introduced absolute value sign in $|2p + a +\bar a|$ because the change of the sign of $2p+a+\bar a$ corresponds to the change of inessential overall sign in the metric \eqref{metrsol+}.
 We have already pointed out that there is only one essential arbitrary holomorphic function here.
-Furthermore, the choice of the remaining holomorphic function that will pick out interesting solutions in the family (\ref{sol+}) is not completely arbitrary.
+Furthermore, the choice of the remaining holomorphic function, that will pick out interesting solutions in the family \eqref{sol+}, is not completely arbitrary.
 For some holomorphic functions the solution of the heavenly equation will reduce to an invariant solution which will introduce extra Killing vectors in the metric.
 The complete list of possible choices for the arbitrary functions that result in invariant solutions can be found in \cite{msw}.

-For purposes of physical interpretation the choice $ b = z $ is an interesting case.
+For purposes of physical interpretation the choice $b = z$ is an interesting case.
 First of all, in the generic case of an arbitrary holomorphic function $a$ the solution will be non-invariant.
-Then expressing the independent complex variable by stereographic projection
+Then expressing the independent complex variable by the stereographic projection

-(\ref{sphere}) and (\ref{monopole}) become
+\eqref{sphere} and \eqref{monopole} become

-the metric on the $2$-sphere and the magnetic monopole potential $1$-form.
-For the simplest choice $a=0$ in this category, the metric reduces to a Gibbons-Hawking metric with $w \propto \ln p$ where $p$ assumes the role of a radial coordinate.
+the metric on the $2$-sphere and the magnetic monopole potential one-form.
+We point out that the transformation \eqref{stereo} is not defined at $\theta\ne 0$, so that $\theta = 0$ presents a coordinate singularity and allowed range of $\theta$ is $0<\theta\leqslant\pi$.

-Finally, checking the Riemann curvature tensor for the $3$-metric (\ref{3metric}) in (\ref{metrsol+}) we find that its curvature does not vanish which is an alternative statement of the fact that the Killing vector is rotational.
-The full metric (\ref{metrsol+}) has curvature singularities at

-which in the latter case includes branch cuts.
-The singularities of the Riemann tensor coincide with the boundaries of the domain of existence of the solution (\ref{sol+}) and there exists no singularities inside the domain.
-For the choice $b=z$ the singularity at $b'=0$ is absent.
+For the simplest choice of constant real $a$ in this category, the Riemann curvature tensor for the metric \eqref{metrsol+} vanishes and therefore this solution yields a flat space.
+The simplest nontrivial case that yields a curved space corresponds to $a$ being a complex constant with the imaginary part $\alpha = \Im a\ne 0$.
+The metric \eqref{metrsol+} becomes

+where we have canceled the overall factor 2, $r$ is radial coordinate, $r^2=|p+(a+\bar a)/2|=|p+\Re a|$, $dS_2^2$ and $A_M$ are defined in \eqref{dS_2^2 A_M}.
+This metric looks like an analytical continuation of the Eguchi-Hanson metric \cite{eghan,egh}

+in the parameter $a^4$, notably replacing $a^4$ by $-\alpha^2$.
+The metric \eqref{eguchi} is known to be a two-center gravitational instanton of the Gibbons-Hawking class \cite{gibh}